HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/Utilities.md

 - Top cache entries by size
 - Top dependencies by Size

+> Due to library limitations, this utility does not currently support Redis 7 (version 10) RDB files.

 ### Obtaining an RDB file

 If your Redis server is already configured with RDB persistence (CONFIG SAVE GET),